BaseXdb/basex/basex-tests/readme.txt

  This package contains various tests that are used in BaseX development.
  These tests did not make it into the main repository because they are:

+ * intended to be run for a long time
+ * in the making
  * broken
- * stress tests that are intended to be run for a long time
- * in the making

- The former list is not exhaustive, so feel free to update this Readme.
- Tests are run with the help of maven:
+ Tests can be run with maven:

  `mvn test`